NalinPlad/PEP/README.md

 # PEP
 Python Encryption Program(PEP) is a simple encryption program using Python.

-Clone to repository with the command git clone
+Clone to repository with the command git clone https://github.com/NalinPlad/PEP.git and then run the secretcode.py file